oktadev/okta-blog/_source/_posts/2024-07-05-jhipster-terraform-azure.md

 }
 ```

-With the terraform configuration ready, ensure the Azure CLI has an active subscription with the following line:
+With the Terraform configuration ready, ensure the Azure CLI has an active subscription with the following line:

 > **IMPORTANT NOTE**
 > For this demo, the chosen VM size is __Standard_B2s_v2__, and the selected architecture requires a minimum node count of 4.
 The architecture will not run under the Azure free account, so please don't forget to delete the architecture after the test to avoid unwanted costs.